Polymer/old-docs-site/app/2.0/docs/tools/tests.md

 ```

 The attributes and content of the element are preserved, but the tag
 is replaced with the specified stub tag.

+**Avoid dependencies on element name where possible.** Using a stub element will break any test or element code
+that relies on knowing the element name.
+(For example, `querySelector('paper-button')` won't return a
+`fake-paper-button` element.
+It's safer to rely on the element's ID.
+{.alert .alert-info}

 Because the method is called within `setup()`, all of the changes are
 reverted at the end of each test.